BleuBleu/FamiStudio/Docs/docs/config.md

     Note that these are poorly supported on Linux due to the fact that the app uses GTK 2 and gestures are generally poorly supported in Linux.

+* **Clear Undo/Redo on save**: Wipes the undo/redo stack every time the project is saved.
+This help keep the memory usage lower, but limits your ability to undo indefinately.

+* **Open last project on start**: Remember which project you last open and re-opens it next time you launch FamiStudio.

+* **Auto-save a copy every 2 minutes**: Save a backup copy of the current project every 2 minutes.
+This may prevent loosing data when the application crashes.

 ## User Interface Configuration

 ![](images/ConfigUI.png#center)